NikoGham/FFG_BUSINESS-PAGE/README.md

 Originally based on the design by the below chap but amended to the client's wishes.
 [Portfolio](http://chetanverma.com/)

-My Edits include but not limited to:
+Edits include:

 - New UI and UX design and implementation
-- Merchandise, Contact Form and Timetable pages design and implementation
+- Merchandise, Contact Form, Athlete, Affiliate and Timetable pages design and build;
 - Side bar effect
 - Hosting and domain registration
 - Email Configuration